mm6/InternetOfThingsCourse/projects/project3/Project3_F21.md

 }

 ```
-[Install LightBlue Punchthrough](https://punchthrough.com/lightblue/) on your phone and connect to your Argon.
+3. Test your Argon's BLE code by [installing the LightBlue Punchthrough app](https://punchthrough.com/lightblue/) on your phone and making a BLE connection to your Argon.

 :checkered_flag: Take two screenshots showing LightBlue connected to your Argon.
 The first screenshot (named LightBlue1.jpg)will contain the Advertisement Data showing the raw advertisement packet.
 The second screenshot (named LightBlue2.jpg) will show the Temperature Measurement Properties screen and the Read/indicated values - it is important that you display the values arriving on your phone from the Argon.